Role of the LSL Specialist Mentor

 Locate a Listening and Spoken Language Specialist

 The role of the LSL Specialist mentor is to counsel and guide professionals seeking certification to prepare them for the LSL Specialist certification exam and to position them to be effective auditory-verbal practitioners.
 Mentors should review the current eligibility requirements and ensure adherence to the Principles of Certified LSL Specialists for the applicant’s intended designation.
-The mentor will provide structured feedback and guidance to professionals seeking certification upon observations of sessions and classes via the F-1 Form: Mentor’s Observation Form.
+The mentor will provide structured feedback and guidance to professionals seeking certification upon observations of sessions and classes via the Attachment F-1: Mentor’s Observation Form.
 All mentors must be currently certified as a LSLS Cert.
 AVT or LSLS Cert.
 AVEd.

 Although it is recommended that applicants work with a mentor of the same intended designation when possible, LSL Specialists of either designation (LSLS Cert.
 AVEd or LSLS Cert.
 AVT) may mentor an applicant, regardless of the applicant’s intended designation.